monicahq/monica/README.md

 ## Contribute

 Do you want to lend a hand?
-That's great!
+That’s great!
 We accept contributions from everyone, regardless of form.

 Here are some of the things you can do to help.